 The ACLU of Ohio is committed to advancing community reentry by working to eliminate barriers – legal or otherwise – that serve no purpose toward public good.

-One-in-six Ohioans have a criminal record.
-After completing their sentence, these individuals face tremendous difficulty finding employment, housing and other vital resources needed to live a productive and stable life.
+One-in-six Ohioans have a criminal conviction.
+An even higher number have some sort of contact with the criminal legal system.
+After completing their sentence, individuals face tremendous difficulty finding employment, housing, and other vital resources needed to live a productive and stable life.

 What are Collateral Sanctions?

 Collateral sanctions are penalties that go beyond a sentence or conviction.
-They go beyond prison time, probation or parole, court fines, fees, and restitution, and other community control sanctions that result from the actual criminal sentencing.
+They go beyond prison time, probation or parole, court fines, fees, restitution, and other community control sanctions that result from the actual criminal sentence.
 In essence, they are penalties people face after already being penalized.